Artists, Labels, Management

 5. Avoid guaranteed playlist placement packages advertised on Instagram or through email marketing; in the worst-case scenario, your track will be removed.

 Stay focused on the growth of your fan base and music.
-You should not spend more time focusing on where you have been added and analyzing your stats daily.
+You should not spend more time focusing on where you have been added and analysing your stats daily.

 That's why we're here: to pitch your song and get you back to work on your music career.

-Here is an example how fake lists look like.
+Here are few examples, how fake lists look like.
 We care!
-So we check every entry before approving.
+So we check every curator entry before approving into our platform and you won't see any of these lists on our network.